-The remuneration of the members of the Executive Committee consists of fixed component ("fixed compensation") and a performancerelated component ("variable compensation").
+The remuneration of the members of the Executive Committee consists of fixed component ("fixed compensation") and a performance-related component ("variable compensation").
 The total compensation takes into account the recipient's position and level of responsibility.
 The variable compensation of the Executive Committee members is structured as a short-term incentive plan (STIP) and a long-term incentive plan (LTIP).
 It is designed to heighten the commitment of the CEO and the other Executive Committee members to the Comet Group.
 The variable compensation is based on the regulations approved by the Board of Directors.

 The STIP is a profit-sharing arrangement based on the Group's performance in terms of the combination of (i) its rate of sales growth yearover-year and (ii) its net income.
 The STIP is paid in cash (with some exceptions, which are explained in the table below).

-The new LTIP, which is in effect since January 1, 2023, is designed as a three-year performance share unit (PSU) plan based on three key performance indicators (ROCE; sales growth measured against the NAS-DAQ Global Semiconductor Index; ESG scorecard).
+The LTIP, which is in effect since January 1, 2023, is designed as a three-year performance share unit (PSU) plan based on three key performance indicators (ROCE; sales growth measured against the NAS-DAQ Global Semiconductor Index; and ESG scorecard).
 PSUs convert into Comet shares at the end of the three-year vesting period, which commences on the grant date in May.
-The number of vested Comet shares ranges from 0% to 200% of the initial number of PSUs granted, depending on the achievement levels of the above-mentioned KPIs over the three-calendar-year performance cycle.
-The stock delivered under the LTIP does not have a holding period.
+The number of Comet shares delivered at vesting ranges from 0% to 200% of the initial number of PSUs granted, depending on the achievement levels of the above-mentioned KPIs over the three-calendar-year performance cycle.
+The shares delivered under the LTIP do not have a holding period.
 The first payout will be in May 2026.

-The relative level of entitlement of newly appointed Executive Committee members in the ongoing annual short-term incentive plan (STIP) was reduced in favor of a greater proportional contribution from the new long-term incentive plan (LTIP).
-For three members of the Executive Committee participating in the former LTIP, the shift will take place from 2025.
+Since 2023, the relative level of entitlement of newly appointed Executive Committee members in the ongoing annual short-term incentive plan (STIP) was reduced in favor of a greater proportional entitlement to the long-term incentive plan (LTIP).
+For those four members of the Executive Committee who participated in the former LTIP, the reduction of the STIP entitlement will commence in 2025.